Saturday’s socialist speak out

 I have been thinking too about the incivility of debate.
 This was bought home to me in reading comments on my blog after I posted Jess McLeod’s article on the Left winning at Curtin University.

 This came about because, after Alan Jones made his infamous ‘died of shame’ comments, I wrote about right wing vilification and showed a poster put up by the Curtin Capitalist Society over Left Acton posters which read ‘Better dead than red’.
-I pointed out Rhys Williams had argued this slogan was used by the Nazis to physically attack the left.
+I pointed out one of my colleagues had argued this slogan was used by the Nazis to physically attack the left.

 On top of that I argued that chalking over Left Action so it reads Left Fagtion was homophobic and continues the climate of fear and oppression gay and lesbian students suffer.